 The Tall el-Hammam Excavation Project (TeHEP) is one of the most important archaeological excavations in the Holy Land.
 The are many reasons for this, but here are some great ones: We're unearthing the largest Bronze Age site in the region, likely the site of biblical Sodom itself.
-We're headquartered at the new Best Western Grand Hotel in Madaba.
 The weather is perfect for excavating, not too hot, not too cold.
-And the training, experience, and fieldtrips are fantastic!
-That's why as many as 80% of our participants are repeats from previous seasons.
+The training, experience, and fieldtrips are fantastic!
+That's why so many of our participants are repeats from previous seasons.

 The excavation is rich with architecture and artifacts from the biblical world.
-Our beautiful, new dig headquarters is in the midst of the city of Madaba, which dates back to ancient times and provides wonderful cultural experiences for the members of our team.
-TeHEP proves that archaeology doesn't have to be endured, but can be enjoyed as a great vacation!
+Our dig headquarters is located in west Amman near shops, restaurants, and other amenities, providing a host of conveniences to the members of our Team.
 TeHEP also provides field trips and side-tours to spectacular sites like Petra, Jerash, Mount Nebo, and many others.
 If you've always dreamed of working on an archaeological dig, this is your opportunity to participate in one of the most biblically significant excavations in history while enjoying excellent accommodations, food, and unparalleled learning experiences!

 View dates and details at the TSU Bible Land Expedition website by clicking HERE.
-Whether you come for two weeks or for the entire season, there are four easy steps to follow: (1) pay your down payment ($750) at www.shop.tsu-edu.us, or contact Glenda Austin in the TSU administrative office (email@example.com) or by phone (505-332-4253); (2) we will take care of your hotel arrangements and provide detailed instructions for you to follow as a TeHEP team member; (3) you will take care of your own air/travel arrangements in coordination with Season Eleven requirements (below) and instructions from Glenda; and (3) you'll pay half of your hotel bill when you check in, and the balance when you check out at the end of your dig experience.
+Participate in Season Eleven by following these three easy steps: (1) pay your participant fee ($750) at www.shop.tsu-edu.us, or contact Glenda Austin in the TSU administrative office (email@example.com) or by phone at 505-332-4253, and fill out the application provided by Glenda; (2) you'll take care of your own air/travel arrangements in coordination with Season Eleven requirements (below) and instructions from Glenda; and (3) you'll pay half of your hotel bill when you check in, and the balance when you check out at the end of your dig experience.
 Please be aware that you cannot book into the TeHEP headquarters hotel by any other means.
 This must be done through Glenda in the TSU Administrative Office.
 TeHEP team members must stay at our headquarter hotel (we cannot make exceptions).

 These are the requirements for individuals who wish to participate:

-1. Register and pay your down payment online at the TSU Online Store by clicking HERE; or use the contact information provided above.
-Do this as soon as possible (if you wait too long, the security clearance required for you to work on the excavation in Jordan may not be processed in time, and the cost of the trip does increase with time).
-After you've taken this step, we'll contact you and provide further details.
+1. Register and pay your participation fee online at the TSU Online Store by clicking HERE, or use the contact information provided above.
+Do this as soon as possible because there are only 35 slots for volunteers available for the 2016 season.
+Fill out and return the application and security forms provided by Glenda.
+After you've taken this step, Glenda will contact you and provide further details.
 Make sure you provide all the requested contact information.
 The per-person participant fee is $750.

 2. You must be in reasonably good physical condition.
 This is for your own protection.
 Working on an archaeological excavation can be physically demanding.
 While we always try to match dig responsibilities to the physical abilities of individuals, there is always considerable walking over rough terrain.
-Many of our staff and volunteers are well into their 60s, 70s, even 80s, so you don’t have to be "young" to enjoy the dig experience of a lifetime.
-But you must be able to handle the work and the difficult landscape!
+You don’t have to be "young" to enjoy the dig experience of a lifetime.
+But you must be able to handle the work and the difficult landscape.

 3. You must be a team player.
 People with their own agendas, or who are inclined to "do their own thing" to the exclusion of others, are usually more trouble than they’re worth to the Project.
 We need people who are courteous, helpful, thoughtful of others, and conscientious about being at the right place at the time with the right stuff.

 4. You must carry your own travel and medical insurance.
 Many credit cards offer travel medical insurance plans that are comprehensive and inexpensive.
-There are medical facilities in Madaba, the location of our headquarters, but you must have your own insurance should a medical problem arise.
+There are medical facilities throughout Amman, the location of our headquarters, but you must have your own insurance should a medical problem arise.